Skip to main content

 Annual leave: 25 days plus bank holidays pro-rata

-Benefits: 30% discount at Baltic shop and discounted menu at Baltic Kitchen, 20% discount at SIX Restaurant, 10% off standard rooms & food at Malmaison Hotel Newcastle, Discount at Eldon Square, Pension Scheme, Employee Assistance Programme
+Benefits: 30% discount at BALTIC’s shop and discounted menu at BALTIC Kitchen, 20% discount at SIX Restaurant, 10% off standard rooms & food at Malmaison Hotel Newcastle, Discount at various local retailers, Pension Scheme, Employee Assistance Program.

 Baltic is committed to the goal of building a diverse workforce.
 We are inviting people with different skills, experiences, backgrounds, gender, orientation, and neurodiversity to apply for this opportunity.
 We encourage applications from those who consider themselves as having a minority representation in this field.